-- 1. Amendments, including additions, deletions, or modifications to this Governance Charter shall be approved following the procedures outlined in Section H. para.
-3 below. - Amendments shall be submitted at regular meetings of the HMIS Advisory Board.
+1. Amendments, including additions, deletions, or modifications to this Governance Charter must be agreed to by all parties to this Agreement.

+- Amendments shall be submitted at regular meetings of the HMIS Advisory Board.
 A vote on the submitted amendment will occur at the next meeting of the HMIS Advisory Board. - 3.
 Recommendations to change or amend this Governance Charter may be made by any member at any time and shall be submitted at a regular meeting of the HMIS Advisory Board as follows: - A. For proposals that fundamentally change the responsibilities of the parties or structure of HMIS Advisory Board, they shall stand for action and be open for discussion among members and upon recommendation of a 75% majority vote, shall be submitted to the participating CoCs for approval. - B. For changes that do not fundamentally alter the responsibilities or structure of the HMIS, they shall stand for action and be open for discussion among members and shall be in effect upon approval by a 75% majority vote of the current and present members of the committee. - 4.
 Upon approval, the Secretary shall update the Governance Charter document to reflect the changes and will distribute updated copies to all members before the next regular meeting.
-Designated members shall be responsible for communicating amendments to the Governance Charter made by the HMIS Advisory Board to their CoC leadership board and/or governing body.
+Members shall be responsible for communicating amendments to the Governance Charter made by the HMIS Advisory Board to their CoC leadership board and/or governing body.